View our staff directory here.

 Tomasita Duran

-Tomasita Duran currently serves as the Executive Director of The Ohkay Owingeh Housing Authority (OOHA), a designation she has held for over twenty years.
+Tomasita Duran served as the Executive Director of The Ohkay Owingeh Housing Authority (OOHA) for over twenty years.
 OOHA was established in 1987 to provide safe, decent and affordable housing to tribal members living in the Ohkay Owingeh Pueblo.

 Under Duran’s leadership the Tribe has raised over $31 Million to strengthen the Ohkay Owingeh Community and Culture, through the creation and preservation of affordable housing.
 Additionally, Duran represents OOHA in all matters concerning public relations, including meetings with Tribal Council Officials, Federal Agencies and Funding Institutions.
 Duran heads the HUD sponsored Mutual Help Homeownership Opportunity Program for the Ohkay Owingeh Tribe, which assists low-income Indian families in purchasing a home.